algorandfoundation/buildweb3/README.md

 # Homework - Building with Blockchain for Web 3.0 - Algorand Foundation

-This is the homework for the Algorand class of "Building with Blockchain for Web 3.0" (https://buildweb3.org).
+This repo is based on the homework for the Algorand class of "Building with Blockchain for Web 3.0" (Spring 2021).
-To do the homework, download the file [form.md](form.md) and fill it out.
-Instructions on how to fill it out are provided in the paragraphs **Tasks** below.
-See [form.example.md](form.example.md) for a filled-out form example.
+It can be used as an independent tutorial to learn step by step basic features of the Algorand blockchain.

 In this homework, you will learn: